 - What to take with you when you go mushroom hunting.

-The book is an excellent reference for people who don’t know anything about mushroom foraging.
-Also, it can teach people how to get comfortable with the idea of going out in the woods and starting to look for some of these mushrooms.
+The book is an excellent reference for people who know nothing about mushroom foraging.
+Also, it can teach people how to get comfortable with going out in the woods and looking for some of these mushrooms.
 The author gives lots of great pictures, and it’s accessible.

 Author: Gary Lincoff